Page cover image

 The way Figma identifies an individual design decision mapped to a node is by the Name of the Token.

-A refers to a design element, layer, style or variable.
+A node in Figma refers to a design element, layer, style or variable.
 Each node can have several different types of Tokens applied depending on the type of node.

 In Tokens Studio, to Remap a Token is to tell Figma to change the ID of that connection to a different Token Name.
 Once the connection has been remapped to the new Token, the plugin can send updated data about your design decision to your Figma design elements.